Zandr0id/Robo_Alfred/README.md

 Only the first command in a message will be responded to.

-Example: "!uptime !github" will result in !uptime getting a response
+Example: `!uptime !github` will result in `!uptime` getting a response